Allegations of Misconduct

 Reporting Allegations

-- Allegations of misconduct may be raised by authors, reviewers, editors, readers, or third parties.
+• Allegations of misconduct may be raised by authors, reviewers, editors, readers, or third party complainants.

 Initial Assessment

-- The Editor-in-Chief promptly acknowledges receipt of the allegation.
+• The IJERD Editor-in-Chief shall promptly acknowledge receipt of the allegation.

-- An initial assessment is conducted to determine if the allegation is credible and within the journal’s scope for investigation.
+• The IJERD Editor-in-Chief leads an initial assessment to determine if the allegation is credible and within the journal’s scope for investigation.

 Investigation Process

-- Valid allegations trigger a confidential and thorough investigation led by the Editor-in-Chief, often in consultation with the Editorial Board and, if needed, external experts or an Ethics Advisory Board.
+• Valid allegations trigger a confidential and thorough investigation led by IJERD’s Editor-in-Chief, often in consultation with the IJERD Editorial Board.
+If necessary, external experts or an Ethics Advisory Board shall be consulted.

-- Authors and accused parties are given an opportunity to respond to the allegations.
+• Authors and accused parties are offered an opportunity to respond to the allegations.

-- Evidence is gathered carefully, including original data, peer reviews, and publication history.
+• Evidence is carefully gathered, including original data, peer reviews, and publication history.

 Outcomes and Actions

-- Issuing a correction, retraction, or expression of concern as per journal policy
+• IJERD issuing a correction, retraction, or expression of concern per journal policy

-- Notifying authors’ institutions or funding bodies where applicable
+• Notifying authors’ institutions or funding bodies when applicable

 Confidentiality and Fairness